-If the program includes a function int do_task(int), the address of that function is simply its name, do_task.
+The declared name of a function is actually a pointer to the function.
+So, if the program includes a function int do_task(int), the address of that function is simply its name, do_task.
 So, we can do the assignment and even call the function with an argument by using, for example,